Seagreen Offshore Wind Farm

-Seagreen is one of the largest construction projects ever undertaken in Scotland, bringing a wealth opportunity for businesses of all sizes across a wide range of disciplines and will support a significant number of jobs during construction and through its operational life.
+Seagreen is one of the largest construction projects ever undertaken in Scotland, bringing a wealth opportunity for businesses of all sizes across a wide range of disciplines and is supporting a significant number of jobs during construction.

 The project's owners, SSE Renewables and Total, and the project’s Tier 1 suppliers, aim to utilise as many local, Scottish and UK based suppliers where reasonably possible during all stages of the development.